dmentipl/cocktails/content/recipes/paper-plane.md

 style: shaken
 ---

+Amaro Nonino is expensive so feel free to substitute for a similar (or different) amaro.

 ## Ingredients

 - 20ml bourbon
 - 20ml Aperol
-- 20ml Amaro Nonino or Montenegro
+- 20ml Amaro Nonino
 - 20ml lemon juice
 - _(garnish)_ lemon twist or miniature paper plane